Portfolio Metrics

 In the world of finance, Alpha is the "Holy Grail" for active investors.
 It represents the value that an investment manager adds to or subtracts from a fund's return.
 While raw returns tell you how much money you made, Alpha tells you whether that profit was due to actual skill or simply because the market was performing well.

 The **Alpha Calculator India (2026)** utilizes Jensen's Alpha—a version of the metric that adjusts for risk using the Capital Asset Pricing Model (CAPM).
 By factoring in the systematic risk (Beta) of your portfolio, Alpha helps identify whether you were adequately compensated for the volatility you experienced.
+Compare this against other risk metrics like the Sharpe Ratio or Treynor Ratio for a complete view.

 Alpha vs. Beta: The Dynamic Duo

 To understand Alpha, you must understand Beta.
 Beta represents the movement of your portfolio in relation to the market.
 If you have a high Beta, you are taking more risk.
 If your returns are high only because your Beta is high, your Alpha might be zero.
 True Alpha comes when you generate high returns without taking excessive, unnecessary risk.
+Active traders often track this using SIP benchmarks or lumpsum performance vs. the index.

 Interpreting Alpha Results